brookshelley/brookshelley.github.com/content/movies.md

 ## 2020 {#2020}

+**Saturday Night**

+A fun documentary with rather overwrought camera-work that shows what preparing for and shooting SNL is like.
+It’s kinda wild to see the sheer number of writers and staff that make it come alive.

+**The Exorcist**

+Pretty creepy, with great special effects considering the time.
+I always root for the demons in any one of these, and definitely wondered while watching this how many more kids priests hurt than these imagined evil spirits.
+The devil, it turns out, was the church all along.

+**Vivarium**

+Started creepy, got way creepier.
+I appreciate the unwillingness to tell the viewer what the fuck is happening.
+This plays out like a great Ursula K Le Guin novel.

 **After the Storm**

 Koreeda is one of the best directors when it comes to presenting the sadly funny banality of life.
 I can’t fathom someone else who could present a deadbeat dad and dysfunctional family with such pathos.
 This isn’t quite as heartrending as Shoplifters, but it comes close.